Chart Color Schemes

 Clinton - New Auckland has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 11 projects that may impact the region.
-Key projects include Clinton Industrial Estate, West Gladstone Social Homes, Brookview Estate, and Calliope Residential Growth Area, with the following list detailing those likely most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 11 projects likely impacting the region.
+Notable initiatives include Clinton Industrial Estate, West Gladstone Social Homes, Brookview Estate, and Calliope Residential Growth Area, with the following list providing details on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.